Now booking for weddings and events in 2026, 2027 & 2028

 Everything you need to know about booking live music for your Scottish wedding or event.

 Wedding singer prices in Scotland vary considerably depending on experience, reputation, and what's included.
 At the budget end of the market you might find someone for £250–£400, but for a professional, full-time performer with high production values, comprehensive PA equipment, and a proven track record, you should expect to invest £500–£1,200 or more for a full wedding day package.
 It's worth looking beyond the headline figure.
 A lower price often means basic equipment or an artist who performs weddings occasionally rather than as their primary career.
-The real question isn't what's the cheapest option — it's what's the cost of it going wrong on the one day it can't.
+The real question isn't what's the cheapest option.
+It's what's the cost of it going wrong on the one day it can't.
 My packages are priced to reflect genuine expertise, fully PAT tested and professional-grade sound equipment, full public liability insurance, and the peace of mind that comes with a fully vetted, award-winning performer.

 Yes — and for many couples, having a single artist carry the musical thread through the entire day creates a far more cohesive, relaxed experience than coordinating multiple acts.
 A professional solo singer with full PA can move through your ceremony, drinks reception, during the meal, and evening entertainment, adapting the mood and repertoire at each stage.
 That said, it requires stamina, versatility, and proper planning.
 Not every singer is set up to do this well.
 I offer tailored full-day and part-day packages designed specifically to flow naturally through each moment — from the quiet intimacy of a ceremony to the energy of an evening reception — with everything managed seamlessly so you don't have to think about it.